codejutsu1/laravel-paystack-transfer/README.md

 }
 ```
 ### Bulk Transfer
 To send money to multiple recipients, you need to make request in `batches`.
-A `batch` is an array of `transfer` objects (or array using this package).
-A `batch` should not contain more than `100 arrays or objects` and should be sent `every 5 seconds`.
+A `batch` is an array of arrays containing the `transfer parameters`.
+A `batch` should not contain more than `100 arrays` and should be sent `every 5 seconds`.

 But you don't have to worry, just pass the batch as a parameter.
 Even if your batch contains more than 100 items, this package will break it down into a batches each containing not more than 100 arrays and make a request every 5 seconds.